-Vitalnet does numerator-based cell suppression.
+Vitalnet allows numerator-based cell suppression.
 If desired, you may specify a minimum suppression level, such as 5 events.
 The user can modify the cell suppression level, but not below the minimum.
-Vitalnet automatically suppresses row and column totals to prevent suppressed cells from being uncovered.
+Vitalnet automatically handles row and column totals to prevent suppressed cells from being uncovered.

-If needed, we can configure Vitalnet to use alternative suppression method algorithms (denominator-based, combination of numerator and denominator) that you specify.
+If you wish, we can configure Vitalnet to use alternative suppression method algorithms (e.g., a combination of numerator and denominator) that you specify.

 ⇒ Does Vitalnet make charts?
 Yes, and this is very important.

 Charts are key for visualizing trends and comparisons.
 Vitalnet makes beautiful pie charts, bar charts, and line charts.
 The charts are in PNG format.
 Each chart can be easily customized in many different ways.

 Other data analysis software allows the user to make "garbage charts", such as epidemiologically incorrect (e.g., rates in a pie chart), or just awful-looking (too many lines on a line plot).
 In contrast, Vitalnet prevents users from making "garbage charts".
 Every Vitalnet chart looks nice and is epidemiologically valid.